TheNinth7/openhab-garmin/docs/index.md

   </tr>
 </table>

+---

 #### Generic Switch

-The **Generic Switch** is used when neither of the two variants above apply.

-It relies on command `mappings` specified in the sitemap, or will use the item's command and state descriptions, which may come from the underlying channel or be manually defined via metadata.
-Command descriptions are used to label both the current state and the available command options (if multiple exist).
-If state descriptions are present, they take precedence for labeling the current state only—not for the list of selectable commands.
+This variant is used for items that don’t fall under the previous two cases.

+It supports multiple custom commands, defined either via:

+- `mappings` in the sitemap,
+- or command/state descriptions on the item (e.g., from a channel or metadata).

 In the menu, the widget displays the current state as text:

 - If the state matches one of the mapped commands, the corresponding label is shown.
 - Otherwise, the raw state is displayed.

-**Note:** The label defined in a sitemap mappings entry can be an empty string.
-This can be useful when the item supports only a single command and the label of the sitemap element already provides sufficient context.
+**Tip:** You can use an empty label in `mappings` if the item's function is self-explanatory from context.

 **Selection behavior:**